 Excess minerals in the tap water can also cause discolored leaves.
 Use rainwater or distilled water when irrigating spider plants.

 A spider plant with yellow leaves may also be suffering a nutritional deficiency, but if you fertilize and change the soil annually, it is more likely a disease.
 Check to see if the container the plant is in drains freely.
 Setting the pot on a saucer and keeping the roots wet can cause mold issues and possible root rot.
-Water your plant when the top half inch feels dry to the touch.
+Water your plant when the top half-inch (1.5 cm.) feels dry to the touch.
 Avoid overwatering but don’t let the plant dry out.

 Indoor plants don’t get many pest issues unless they came from the nursery with bugs or you introduce a new houseplant that has hitchhikers.
 If you put your plant outside in summer, it will be exposed to many insect pests.
 Most common are sucking insects whose feeding behavior reduces the sap in the plant and can introduce diseases.